-This article will discuss the issue of how long motorcycle tires last in storage, how to care for your motorcycle tires, and we’ll also discuss a few frequently asked questions.
+We’ll discuss the issue of how long motorcycle tires last in storage and how to properly care for your motorcycle tires.

-Your motorcycle tires are not a perishable item, but they still have a shelf life, and you must know that they will not last forever.
+While your motorcycle tires are not technically a perishable item, they still have a shelf life.

 The deterioration will be minimized to a large extent when the tires are properly protected and stored in a cool and dry place.